 Sam Darnold throws 4 TD passes, Jets rout Redskins 34-17

-Sam Darnold throws 4 TD passes, Jets rout Redskins 34-17New York Jets quarterback Sam Darnold (14) speaks with Washington Redskins quarterback Dwayne Haskins (7) after an NFL football game, Sunday, Nov.
+Sam Darnold throws 4 TD passes, Jets rout Redskins 34-17New York Jets quarterback Sam Darnold (14) celebrates a touchdown against the Washington Redskins during the second half of an NFL football game, Sunday, Nov.
 17, 2019, in Landover, Md.
-New York Jets won 34-17.
-(AP Photo/Alex Brandon)
+(AP Photo/Mark Tenally)

 LANDOVER, Md.
-(AP) -- Toward the end of the game, all Sam Darnold wanted to talk about on the sideline was his interception.

-Thanks to Darnold's career-high four touchdown passes and the Washington Redskins' offensive ineptitude, that mistake was a mere blip in the New York Jets' 34-17 rout Sunday.

-''He's still developing,'' Crowder said. ''You can definitely tell that he's starting to be a little more vocal, take ownership of the offense, which he should - that's part of the development of a quarterback in this league.
-I'm just glad he's taking the right steps to become a great quarterback in this league.''
+(AP) -- Sam Darnold more than made up for an ill-timed interception by throwing for 293 yards and a career-high four touchdowns, and the New York Jets routed rookie quarterback Dwayne Haskins and the Washington Redskins 34-17 Sunday for their second consecutive victory.

-The Jets (3-7) sacked Redskins rookie quarterback Dwayne Haskins six times, including three by safety Jamal Adams, and linebacker Neville Hewitt intercepted him in his return to the lineup.
-Le'Veon Bell ran for a 1-yard TD, and New York reached 400 yards of offense for the first time in 20 games.
+The Jets (3-7) sacked Haskins six times, including three by safety Jamal Adams, and linebacker Neville Hewitt intercepted him in his return to the lineup.
+Le'Veon Bell ran for a 1-yard TD, Griffin had a career-high 109 yards receiving and New York eclipsed 400 yards of offense for the first time in 20 games.

 Washington (1-9) set a franchise record by going 16 consecutive quarters without a touchdown before Derrius Guice scored on a 45-yard screen pass early in the fourth.
 Haskins was 19 of 35 passing for 214 yards and threw TD passes to Guice and tight end Jeremy Sprinkle in his first game since being named starter for the rest of the season.